Ventana Micro Systems raises $38M to design datacenter RISC-V processors

 The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility.
 Register now!

-Ventana Micro Systems has raised $38 million in funding to design datacenter RISC-V processors as part of a push to create open hardware.
+Ventana Micro Systems has raised $38 million to design datacenter RISC-V processors as part of a push to create open hardware.

-Ventana’s chips will be based on RISC-V, a new open-source processor architecture that has emerged as an alternative to the popular Arm chip architecture, which might become part of Nvidia one of these days if regulators approve Nvidia’s $40 billion acquisition of Arm.
+Ventana’s chips will be based on RISC-V, a new open source processor architecture that has emerged as an alternative to the popular Arm chip architecture.
+The latter might become part of Nvidia one of these days if regulators approve the company’s $40 billion Arm acquisition.
 In contrast to Arm, RISC-V charges no royalty fees.

 Cupertino, California-based Ventana was started in 2018 by industry veterans Balaji Baktha and Greg Favor.
 I met Favor back in the 1990s when he was chip architect for NexGen, which was acquired by AMD.
 He went on to become the architect of numerous chips at Montalvo Systems, Applied Micro, and Ampere Computing.

 The funding came from Sehat Sutardja and Weili Dai (founders of Marvell Technology Group) and other prominent semiconductor investors.
-To date, Ventana has raised $53 million.
+Ventana has raised $53 million to date.

 A track record

 Baktha and Favor have a track record of delivering high-performance processors.
-Ventana plans to offer datacenter-class high-performance

-RISC-V central processing units (CPUs) with extensible instruction set capability delivered in the form of multi-core chiplets.
-The company also offers a customizable system-on-chip (SoC) chiplet enabling hyperscalers and others to achieve rapid productization while being able to innovate and differentiate.
+Ventana plans to offer datacenter-class high-performance RISC-V central processing units (CPUs) with extensible instruction set capability delivered in the form of multi-core chiplets.
+The company also offers a customizable system-on-chip (SoC) chiplet enabling hyperscalers and others to achieve rapid productization while innovating.

 “In the age of software-defined everything, open and extensible compute is the key to driving innovation,” Favor said in an email to VentureBeat.
-“Ventana was founded to address the market need for a high-performance, customizable, and secure processor as the data center moves towards a disaggregated architecture and domain specific accelerators.
+“Ventana was founded to address the market need for a high-performance, customizable, and secure processor as the datacenter moves toward a disaggregated architecture and domain-specific accelerators.
 Ventana’s chiplet-based approach enables customers to achieve rapid productization and add unique customizations to differentiate their products.”

-That means the company will be able to customize its chips for the application at hand.
+This means the company will be able to customize its chips for the application at hand.
 I asked Favor why the company is adopting the RISC-V architecture.

 “Rather than being beholden to the rigid nature of proprietary instruction set architecture (ISA) that stifles innovation, RISC-V’s open architecture is extensible to address specific market verticals and offers the ability to unlock innovation via custom instructions,” Favor said.
 “Additionally, RISC-V saves tens of millions of dollars in architecture license fees.”